LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/unit-testing-in-action.rst

 .. _export-set-up:

-..
-TODO: Replace this repl.it with a version that uses expectations

 Code along with us by forking `our repl.it starter code project <https://repl.it/@launchcode/isPalindrome-With-Tests-Starter>`_, which includes the above code in ``palindrome.js`` and the Jasmine test runner code in ``index.js``.
 Note that we have removed the ``console.log`` statements from the original code and exported the ``isPalindrome`` function: